 The growth of subscription-based on-demand streaming services is imminent from data published by them, with Netflix adding as many subscribers in a quarter as they did in the year 2019.
 With work from home cutting down on work commute times, there is now a lot more time that can be spent in leisure than ever, not to mention that such a paradigm shift has allowed for more family time to bring them closer.
-Many streaming services, especially Netflix have added as many as 50–60 new movies a month and are increasingly making family-oriented content.
+Many streaming services, especially Netflix top-notch video personalization platform has added as many as 50–60 new movies a month and are increasingly making family-oriented content.

 This influx of content and subscribers means that there is now more content available to an average subscriber than they can watch in several lifetimes.
 In an age where digital media is constantly bombarding our devices, how do we find that one telecast that we shall remember as a mind-numbing transcendental shift in our perspective?
 Or, how shall content creators tailor such experiences, in an era of ratings and its stronghold on loyalty and disdain?

 Humans can process only a few pieces of information at a time.
 However, streaming services typically have thousands of shows to watch from and at least 20–30 shows per page on their site.
 So, even if a user gives 15 minutes of her time looking for content, she can only spend 30–45 seconds evaluating a telecast before deciding on what she would want to watch.
 The front page of a platform is a marketing page, which sets a precedent for what essentially is a gamble for watch-time.
 It could end up with a user spending their weekend breaks on the platform or them moving on to another.